Frank-Walter Steinmeier: First term as Foreign Minister, 2005–2009

+On 18 December 2007, Steinmeier and Dmitry Medvedev signed an agreement on behalf of BASF to exploit another gas field.
+At the time, 40 per cent of German demand was satisfied by Russian supply.

+Steinmeier went with Merkel to the 21st NATO Summit in Bucharest, and they formed a common front with French president Nicolas Sarkozy to block the proposal backed by U.S. president George W. Bush and Eastern European leaders of accession of Georgia and Ukraine to membership in the organization, with the intent of keeping good relations with the Kremlin.

+In May 2008, he became the first foreign official to hold talks with President Dmitri Medvedev and Prime Minister Vladimir Putin after they took up their new positions following the 2008 Russian presidential election.

 In 2006, Foreign Affairs published an analysis of the state of US and Russian nuclear forces, concluding that post-Cold War US nuclear forces seemed designed to carry out a preemptive strike against Russia or China and that the planned missile defense would be valuable primarily in an offensive context as an adjunct to a US first-strike capability.
 The article elicited a semi-official Russian response from ex-PM Yegor Gaidar in the Financial Times a few days later.
-In 2007, the US government reportedly was reportedly deeply irritated, although publicly silent, about Steinmeier, who had sounded supportive of Russian accusations that a planned US missile defense complex in Poland would upset the strategic balance in Europe – and who then left without challenge Russian General Nikolai Solovtsov's threat of retaliation against Poland and the Czech Republic if they deployed U.S. defensive systems.
+In 2007, the US government was reportedly deeply irritated, although publicly silent, about Steinmeier, who had sounded supportive of Russian accusations that a planned US missile defense complex in Poland would upset the strategic balance in Europe – and who then left without challenge Russian General Nikolai Solovtsov's threat of retaliation against Poland and the Czech Republic if they deployed U.S. defensive systems.

 Russian opposition activists later celebrated when Steinmeier and the SDP lost the 2009 election, signaling their discontent with Steinmeier.
 Oleg Petrovich Orlov, head of the Memorial human rights group, said that Steinmeier had prolonged Schröder's policies on Russia and that Germany's policies were "extremely bad for civil society, democracy and the country as a whole".

 In February 2009, Steinmeier became the first member of Merkel's cabinet to be received by the incoming Obama administration.

 During his time in office, Steinmeier managed to extract German hostages from Iraq and Yemen.
 In 2007, he also succeeded in securing the release of a German citizen who was imprisoned in Iran for illegally entering the country's waters on a fishing expedition.

 Steinmeier served as acting chairman of the SPD from 7 September 2008 to 18 October 2008.
 Domestically, throughout his term he was the only major politician with approval ratings consistently as high as or higher than Merkel's.
 This was helped by the especially high ratings foreign ministers generally receive in Germany.